Conclusion of El Balsamar Pila Project – El Salvador

 This project has been completed under the direction of Peace Corps Volunteer Evan Anderson.

 To read about the beginning of the project, CLICK HERE.

-The project was to install a concrete pila in each of 12 households.
+The project was to install a concrete pile in each of the 12 households.

 The project resulted in the construction of 10 pilas (raised concrete structures that hold water and an area to wash clothes/dishes).
 The project was a complete success in that it affected many of the women and children in a very positive way.